-From 1994 forward, the full text of the Congressional record is searchable at GPO Access.
+From 1994 forward, the full text of the Congressional Record is searchable on FDsys.

 To Locate Debates in Print

-The Congressional record comes in a permanent and daily edition.
-Both editions are available at the Law Library.
+Both the permanent and daily editions of the Congressional Records are available at the Law Library.
 The daily edition (KF35 .U584) can be accessed in microfiche on the 3rd floor or in print on the 4th floor.
 Bound volumes of the permanent edition for most years are located on the 1st floor of the library near superseded materials.
 Microfiche copies of the permanent edition are on the 3rd floor at KF35 .U583.
 Davis Library also contains these materials.